+The two-day workshop was organized on 8 and 9 January 2022 at Belaka municipality office Hall at Rampur, Udayapur.
 The day one of the workshop was focused to prepare problem tree while day two was dedicated to develop solution tree as per the problem tree developed in day one.